2008 was a big year for Kate Ritchie.

 The couple enjoyed four years of marital bliss, looking loved-up on red carpets and glamorous media events, and welcomed their daughter Mae in 2014.

-While Kate's professional career has continued to soar - she's part of the hugely popular Nova drive team Kate, Tim & Marty, has written two children's books and is the face of brands including QV Skincare and Jockey Underwear - Stuart has faced several run-ins with the law that could put his marriage with Kate seriously on the line.
+While Kate's professional career has continued to soar - she's part of the hugely popular Nova drive team Kate, Tim & Joel, has written two children's books with a third recipe book on the way, and is the face of brands including QV Skincare and Jockey Underwear - former NRL player Stuart has faced several run-ins with the law.

-The couple have been unable to escape rumours that they are "on the rocks", fuelled by Stuart's absence from Kate's very popular Instagram feed - she regularly shares photographs of Mae to her 290,000 Instagram followers - and her reluctance to talk about her marriage on her radio show.
+The couple were unable to escape rumours that they were "on the rocks", fuelled by Stuart's absence from Kate's very popular Instagram feed - she regularly shares photographs of Mae to her 320,000 Instagram followers - and her reluctance to talk about her marriage on her radio show.

-Kate has previously denied any negative reports about her marriage, telling The Australian Women's Weekly last October that the rumours are "baseless".
+Kate has previously denied any negative reports about her marriage, telling The Australian Women's Weekly in 2018 that the rumours were "baseless."

 "Yes, of course it is wrong.
 Yes, of course it is baseless.
 But I don't want to say any more about it because I know that if I do then it will breathe life into it again and I don't want to do that," Kate said.